-Nearly a decade ago, we embarked on an ambitious journey to maximize the use of our office space; invest in building automation that adjusts heating, cooling, and lighting based on occupancy; and replace building infrastructure with more energy-efficient equipment.
+At Progressive, we’re working to reduce our carbon emissions through a combination of initiatives, including investments in renewable energy, more energy- and fuel-efficient vehicles, and building infrastructure.
+Over a decade ago, we embarked on an ambitious journey to reduce energy consumption and maximize the use of our office space.
+We invested in building automation systems to adjust heating, cooling, and lighting based on occupancy, and replaced building infrastructure with more energy-efficient equipment.

 Recently, we’ve expanded our green energy investments, including purchasing solar panels and green energy.
 In 2020, we negotiated a renewable energy agreement with a wind farm in Pennsylvania, which will supply power for sites served by the PJM wholesale energy exchange (covering several states generally in the eastern region of the United States).
 We expect this agreement to meaningfully reduce our electricity-related carbon emissions.
 We also initiated a project to install a 1.8-megawatt solar panel array at one our main campus locations in Cleveland, Ohio.
 "When the array is completed in 2021, we expect it will reduce the site’s emissions by 1,500 metric tons per year and help us generate a meaningful return on our investment through energy cost savings over time.
 Our renewable energy initiatives and investments in energy- and fuel-efficient facilities, equipment, and company vehicles create shared value for our business and stakeholders, supporting our efforts to reduce carbon emissions and pass along cost savings to our customers.

 Our Emissions Reductions